-I love to learn new crafts and are always on the lookout for new products and ideas to make crating easier for the crafting community
+I love to learn new crafts and am always on the lookout for easy new products and ideas to share with the crafting community.

 What Is Adhesive Vinyl?

 Adhesive vinyl is a thin, flexible, self-adhesive material (think durable sticker) that is typically used to create wall and window decals and business signage.
 It’s durable and can also be waterproof which makes it very versatile.
 Adhesive vinyl comes in many forms; glossy, matte, glitter, patterned, metallic, just to name a few.

 It is different from heat transfer vinyl.
 Adhesive vinyl has a sticky back that adheres once it is applied.
 Heat transfer vinyl (HTV) on the other hand requires a heat source to make it adhere to your surface.

 Adhesive vinyl comes in both rolls and individual sheets.
 The overall width of a vinyl roll is 12in, and the length can go from 12 into 20 and even 40ft.
 There’s less variety on large rolls, but tons of it when you buy anywhere from 12x48in.

 Sheets are sold in different sizes; the most common ones are 12x12in and 12x10in.
 The cool thing about individual sheets is that you can get a single package with all kinds of colors.